The Trail is the Teacher is Clay Bonnyman Evans’ episodic account of his 2016 Appalachian Trail thru hike.

 Zen invited me to bring my pack up and stay the night for free.
 He gave me a ride down to the hostel, where I packed up my gear.
 “You leaving us?”
 Baltimore Jack said as I passed by the office.

-I would not realize until a few weeks later that I’d been talking to a true AT legend.
+I would not realize until a few weeks later that I’d been talking to a bone fide AT legend.

-Sitting around a huge bonfire in the trees while the hippies played music, I talked for a long time to The Dude, who I’d met at Muskrat Creek Shelter.
+Sitting around a huge bonfire in the trees while the hippies played music, I talked for a long time to The Dude, whom I’d met at Muskrat Creek Shelter.
 I soon understood why so many hikers found him similar to his namesake, to the big, laid-back character played by Jeff Bridges in the Coen brothers’ cult film, “The Big Lebowski.”
-Eventually, we walked into town to meet Leave No Tracy, a young hiker named Pending and a section hiker named Tony at the brewery.
+Eventually, we decided to walk into town to meet Leave No Tracy, her friend Pending and a section hiker named Tony at the brewery.
 I wandered back to the Grove and fell into bed about 11 p.m., sober, stuffed and happy, but the party went on without me until near sunrise.

 I’m glad I stayed here, I wrote that night.

-But the next day a shuttle would carry me 140 miles up the trail and I doubted I’d see any of these people again.
+But the next day a shuttle would carry me 140 miles up the trail and for all I knew, I’d never see any of these people again.